• Drivers in the Military in Washington

 Washington drivers who are serving in the U.S. Armed Forces might be eligible for driver's license renewal exemptions, depending on their length and location of service.
 Those getting the military license renewal exemptions must renew or update their license with the Washington Department of Licensing (DOL) within 90 days of being discharged from the military.

 The Washington DOL has answers to frequently asked questions regarding military drivers in the state.
-Drivers who are serving in the military receive a Washington driver's license with "military" listed under the expiration date.
+Drivers who are serving in the military receive a Washington driver's license with "military" listed instead of an expiration date.

 Spouses and children who are dependents are also eligible for the military renewal exemption, as long as a family member is on active military duty.